Yes, we are re-cycling old chestnuts!

 There are two sides to the argument: the proponents think there is obviously an effect whereby airspeed tends to reduce when an aircraft turns downwind because in the early days of aviation (and even recently) aircraft did stall and spin when turning back to the airfield after a power failure.
 The opponents think there is no effect because groundspeed has no effect on the aircraft and accidents are caused entirely by pilot error.
 Specifically when turning downwind, the pilot sees ground speed and drift increasing and applies up elevator and opposite rudder leading to a stall and spin.

 This analysis will show that it can be said that both sides are correct: there is an effect but it is very small and easily over-looked in normal flight operations.
-It will only become significant when the wind is a large proportion of the aircraft airspeed, which was likely the case in the early days of aviation.
+It will only become significant when the aircraft is on the verge of stalling and the wind is a large proportion of the aircraft airspeed, which was likely the case in the early days of aviation.

 The explanation is not simple but here we go: